 Collaborative Divorce is a process that is becoming more popular, as people look for ways to handle divorce and other family law cases that are less adversarial and less expensive than traditional litigation.
-The Florida legislature recently passed a Collaborative Family Law bill that was signed into law by the Governor.
-The Florida Supreme Court, possibly soon, will review and approve Rules of Procedure for collaborative cases, and Collaborative Family Law will then be an officially recognized part of the the family law process, like mediation or the rules governing trials.
+The Florida legislature recently passed a Collaborative Family Law bill that was signed into law by the Governor, and the Florida Supreme Court has approved Rules of Procedure for collaborative cases.
+Collaborative Family Law is now an officially recognized part of the the family law process, like mediation or the rules governing trials.

 There are some variations in how a collaborative case can proceed.
 Unless the parties are already for the most part in agreement or resources are tight and the parties with the help of their lawyers are able to work well together, in my opinion it is best for collaborative cases to be led by a neutral facilitator who will be a mental health professional.
 The mental health professional (MHP) will meet with each party to understand what issues are important to them and also to assess for safety — to be sure the process will be safe for all involved, and to be sure each party is capable of participating.
 Thereafter, the case proceeds through meetings among the two parties and attorneys and the MHP.
 The parties and lawyers attend the meetings, and the MHP leads the meeting with input from the attorneys as needed, rather than the attorneys driving the process.
 It can make a big difference, for example when you are trying to work out a parenting plan for time-sharing, for the parents to be discussing children's issues with the neutral MHP versus a legal discussion with each attorney — the lawyers are still there for input and to help come up with options and support the process.